Nenkai/PDTools/README.md

 # PDTools
 A collection of utilities for working around certain Gran Turismo games.
 More information is available on each page.

+> [!TIP]
-Also refer to the [Modding Hub](https://nenkai.github.io/gt-modding-hub/) for more information.
+> Also refer to the [Modding Hub](https://nenkai.github.io/gt-modding-hub/) for more information.

 * [PDTools.Compression](PDTools.Compression) - Set of classes for handling various proprietary compressed containers.
 * [PDTools.Crypto](PDTools.Crypto) - Set of classes for handling various crypto algorithms.